mikecann/gatsby_mikecann.co.uk/source/_posts/quasimondos-galactose.md

 [![ScreenHunter_02 Jan.
 10 20.13](https://mikecann.co.uk/wp-content/uploads/2010/01/ScreenHunter_02-Jan.-10-20.13.jpg "ScreenHunter_02 Jan.
 10 20.13")](https://mikecann.co.uk/wp-content/uploads/2010/01/ScreenHunter_02-Jan.-10-20.13.jpg)

 I have immense respect for some of the flash developers out there and Quasimondo is one of them.
-He has just released a little particle related experiment.
+He has just released a little particle related experiment.<!-- more -->

 Whenever I see these kind of things it inspires me to bash out my own little experiments.